-As an educator, I know the value of strong public schools.
+I’m a teacher, and I know the value of investing in public education.